timueh/COVID-19/README.md

 It is defined as the average number of people who get infected by a typical case.
 Ideally, we'd like to see `R` drop below 1 so that a pandemic (eventually) fades out.

+## Dashboard

+We visualize the results [Dashboard for Point estimators for reproduction number `R`.](https://r-estimator-dashboard.herokuapp.com/).
+This app runs on a free heroku dyno.
+Unfortunately, due to restriction of the free variant, the dashboard is not always available.
+However, you may also run the app on your local computer by executing the following steps:
+1. Clone this repository
+2. Add this package to your path and install all dependecies
+3. Open a terminal in the apps folder
+4. Execute `julia app.jl` in the terminal

+*The results in the dashboard are based on publicly available data from the German Robert Koch Institut.*

+## Summary

 We compare different point estimators for `R` with respect to their effectiveness in representing historical data.
 Specifically, we compare an acausal point estimator that accurately accounts for weekly periodicities to the point estimator that has long been used by the Robert Koch Institut (4-day moving average), and a point estimator that the Robert Koch Institut started using recently (7-day moving average).